Building & Planning

 The role of the Planning Commission is to review staff analysis and to provide recommendations to the City Council on proposed (or requested) land-use policies and related code changes.

 The Commission also works with staff to guide long-range planning efforts and to take community input before recommendations are given to the Council.

 Each of the five commissioners is appointed by the Mayor to a six-year term.

 6:00 pm at City Hall Council Chambers (500 E. Main Street)

 Hearings are advertised in the paper and notices/agendas are posted in the lobby of City Hall.
-(Please check with staff to confirm dates and time because the Commission meetings can be canceled if there are no agenda items to discuss.)
+Please check with staff to confirm dates and times.
+Commission meetings can be cancelled if there are no agenda items to discuss.

 Hearing dates and times will be advertised in the paper and notice will be posted in the lobby of City Hall.
 Hearing notices will also be posted on the site of a proposed development.

 Hearings will occur in the Council Chamber at City Hall located at 500 E. Main Street.